-Problems with the management of hostility and aggression-- Conditions where individuals have psychological difficulty recognizing or dealing emotionally with their own feelings of anger, irritation, resentment, hostility, or propensity toward aggression.
+Problems with the management of hostility and aggression-Conditions where individuals have psychological difficulty recognizing or dealing emotionally with their own feelings of anger, irritation, resentment, hostility, or propensity toward aggression.
 Problems with the management of hostility and aggression may be revealed in disguised or symbolic forms such as: worried preoccupation about one's own or others' imagined hostility; aggressive fantasies, daydreams, or night dreams, and; unusual interest in violent events or activities.
-(See personality subtheory.)
+(See acceptance-rejection syndrome; personality subtheory)

-Procedure-- A specific measurement process.
-That is, a procedure is a single assessment device or technique of data collection such as interviewing or the use of questionnaires.
-Each of these is a single, coherent, and integrated procedure for collecting information, and is to be distinguished from a ...ethodology..
-(See .universalist approach; .convergence of methodologies.)
+Procedure-A specific measurement process.
+That is, a procedure is a single assessment device, measure, or technique of data collection such as interviewing or the use of questionnaires.
+Each of these is a single, coherent, and integrated procedure for collecting information, and is to be distinguished from a methodology.
+(See universalist approach; convergence of methodologies)

-Psychological adjustment-- Refers in PARTheory primarily but not exclusively to an individual's position on the composite of seven personality dispositions most central to personality subtheory.
-Psychological adjustment is often measured (i.e., operationally defined) by an individual's total score on the Personality Assessment Questionnaire (PAQ).
+Psychological adjustment-Refers in IPARTheory primarily but not exclusively to an individual's position on the composite of seven measurable personality dispositions most central to personality subtheory and the acceptance-rejection syndrome.
+Psychological adjustment is often measured (i.e., operationally defined) by an individual's total score on the Personality Assessment Questionnaire (PAQ), which measures these seven dispositions.

-Psychological unavailability-- A form of parental neglect where parents may be physically present, but do not give the child psychological access to them.
+Psychological unavailability-A form of parental neglect where parents may be physically present, but do not give the child psychological access to them.
 The parents do not respond to the child or interact psychologically with him or her.
-They are inattentive to the child's requests for help when the child is in need.
+They are inattentive or insensitive to the child's requests for help when the child is in need.
 Such parental behaviors are sometimes motivated by indifference toward the child.
-(See the warmth dimension of parenting.)
+(See the warmth dimension of parenting)

-Rejection-- Refers conceptually to the absence or significant withdrawal of warmth, affection, care, comfort, concern, nurturance, support, or simply love by parents and other attachment figures toward children and adults, and by the presence of a variety of physically and psychologically hurtful behaviors and emotions.
-Worldwide, rejection tends to take four principal forms: (1) emotional coldness and the absence or withdrawal of behaviorally expressed affection; (2) hostility and aggression.
-(3) indifference and neglect and, (4) undifferentiated rejection.
-The terms parental acceptance and rejection tends to take phave behaviors, respectively.
+Rejection-Refers conceptually to the absence or significant withdrawal of warmth, affection, care, comfort, concern, nurturance, support, or simply love by parents and other attachment figures toward children and adults, and by the presence of a variety of physically and psychologically hurtful behaviors and emotions.
+Worldwide, rejection tends to take four principal forms: (1) emotional coldness and the absence or withdrawal of behaviorally expressed affection; (2) hostility and aggression (3) indifference and neglect and, (4) undifferentiated rejection.
+The terms parental acceptance and rejection tends to connote positive and negative behaviors, respectively.
 In everyday American English the phrase "parental rejection" implies bad parenting and sometimes even bad people.
 In cross-cultural and ethnic research, however, one must try hard not to make such value judgments.
 Rather, one should attempt to view the phrase as being descriptive of parents' and others' behavior, not judgmental or evaluative.
-This is because parents in about 25% of the world's societies tend to reject their children (as defined in PARTheory), though they generally behave in ways they regard as culturally appropriate.
-(See acceptance; culture; the warmth dimension of parenting.)
+This is because parents in about 25% of the world's societies tend to reject their children (as defined in IPARTheory), though they generally behave in ways they regard as culturally appropriate.
+(See acceptance; culture; the warmth dimension of parenting)